iamrecursion/dotfiles-old/README.md

    git clone https://github.com/iamrecursion/dotfiles ~/.dotfiles
    ```
 2. Execute the install script.
 You may need to explicitly tell it which bash to
-   use if you fail the compatibility check.
+   use if you fail the compatibility check (common on MacOS).

    ```
    ~/.dotfiles/install.sh